Justin-Bento/portfolio-site/src/content/pages/contact.md

 My goal as a Front-End Designer is to bridge design and development.
 For professional inquiries regarding design consulting, development work, or collaboration opportunities, please email me with a clear subject line starting with "Work:" or "Volunteer:" followed by the topic (example: "Work: Website Redesign Project").

-Otherwise, thanks for stopping by and browsing my site — it really means a lot!
+Thanks for stopping by — Cheers!